open-feature/playground/README.md

 The purpose of this repository is to demonstrate and experiment with existing and proposed functions of OpenFeature.
 These experiments were written in TypeScript and focus on NodeJS, but the basic concepts translate to most implementation languages.

-## Demo
+## Introductory Demo

 If you're new to OpenFeature, or feature-flags in general, we recommend you start by running the demo UI, along with the JSON-file provider.
 A guided tour will walk you through some basic concepts.
 To run the demo:

-- run `npm ci`
+1. Run `npm ci`
-- run the JSON-file provider: `npm run json-demo`
+2. Run the JSON-file provider: `npm run json-demo`
-- in a new terminal session run the UI: `npm run ui`
+3. In a new terminal session run the UI: `npm run ui`
-- open [localhost:4200](http://localhost:4200) in your browser!
+4. Open [localhost:4200](http://localhost:4200) in your browser!

-You can also run the demo with any provider of your choice, by running that provider instead of the JSON-file provider.
+You can also run the demo with any provider of your choice, by running that provider instead of the JSON-file provider (see [demo providers](#demo-providers)).
+You can also [generate scaffolding](#create-a-new-provider) to create your own custom provider.

 ## Application Author API